-Your dream apartment may be a Park Avenue penthouse with the latest appliances along with a newly renovated kitchen and bathroom.
+Your dream apartment may be a penthouse with the latest appliances along and newly renovated kitchen, bathroom.
 For many, this is out of reach, of course.
-Still, there are plenty of people, particularly first time home buyers, that have unrealistic expectations, causing them to miss out on great apartments.
+Still, there are plenty of people, particularly first-time home buyers, that have unrealistic expectations, causing them to miss out on great apartments.

 We can assist you in avoiding this fate by helping you create a useful list to consider as you conduct your home search.

 When examining your needs, try to anticipate what these will be down the road.
-For instance, if you are newly married and planning on children down the road, you should think about those requirements.
-Similarly, if you have an elderly parent and you think he or she might live with you, factor this in, too.
+For example; if you are newly married and planning on children down the road; you should think about those requirements.
+Similarly, if you have an elderly parent and you believe he or she might live with you, factor this in, too.
 Remember, you may plan to upgrade in a couple of years, but the real estate market may be vastly different and selling your unit may take more time than you anticipate.

-- The number of bedrooms: This is a basic question to answer.
+The number of bedrooms: This is an essential question to answer.
 Remember, a seller may claim it is a two bedroom apartment, but there are legal definitions based on minimum square footage, along with at least one window that opens to the street, yard, garden, or court on the same lot, and a heating/cooling element.
 There must also be two means to exit (windows count, along with doors).

 - Door attendant: You may think this is indispensable, but we put this in the want category.